Is hotel management a good career?

 Hotel management and the career paths in the field

-Whatever type of hotel or other accommodation you choose to work in, there are plenty of diverse and exciting roles to suit different interests, and great opportunities to progress to senior management level.
+Whatever type of hotel or other accommodation you choose to work in, there are plenty of diverse and exciting roles to suit different interests, and great opportunities to progress to senior management level after a hotel management course.

-Here are some examples of hotel management career paths:
+Here are some examples of hotel management career opportunities:

 A hotel general manager has ultimate responsibility and oversight of all hotel services and day-to-day operations.